KWSN

-KWSN (1230 AM "FOX Sports Sioux Falls") is a radio station carrying a sports format with Fox Sports Radio programming.
+KWSN (1230 AM) is a radio station carrying a sports format with Fox Sports Radio programming.
 The station serves the Sioux Falls, South Dakota, area.
 It was acquired by Midwest Communications, Inc. in 2012.
 This station is also aired on a translator, K251BH, at 98.1 FM.

 History

 Early years

-KDAK, Inc., obtained a construction permit for a new radio station on 1230 kHz in Sioux Falls on November 13, 1947.
+KDAK, Inc., obtained a construction permit for a new radio station on 1230 kHz in Sioux Falls, South Dakota, on November 13, 1947.
 It could not use the call letters KDAK, as they were assigned to a ship at sea; the new station therefore took the call letters KISD.
 It had to wait for its dial position to open up: KELO was in the process of moving from 1230 to 1320 kHz as part of a power increase.
 On May 2, 1948, KELO moved to 1320, and KISD debuted that same moment, using KELO's old tower site and facilities.
 Together with KIHO (1270 AM), which started on May 28, the two new outlets brought Sioux Falls to a total of four stations.

-After filing for increased power in 1959, the FCC granted a daytime power increase to 1,000 watts in October 1961.
+After filing for increased power in 1959, the Federal Communications Commission (FCC) granted a daytime power increase to 1,000 watts in October 1961.
 The boost became effective on March 5, 1962; at the same time, the station picked up the Mutual Broadcasting System, which had lost its affiliate in Sioux Falls the year before as the result of the sale of KIHO to Northwestern College and its transformation into a Christian radio station.
 It was the first network affiliation for KISD since its 13-month-long hookup with the short-lived Liberty Broadcasting System in the early 1950s.